rochus-keller/EbnfStudio/README.md

 Alternatively you can open EbnfStudio.pro using QtCreator and build it there.

+NOTE: there seems to be an issue on x86-64 bit systems when optimization is on; if you encounter this issue please reduce optimization level.

 ## Support
 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/EbnfStudio/issues or send an email to the author.